timabell/timwise.co.uk/_posts/2020-09-15-effective-gtd-with-trello.md

 * Preconfigured columns,
 * Labels,
-* Some example cards
+* Some example cards,
-* A full instruction list in the inbox for daily processing
+* A full instruction list in the inbox for daily processing,
+* A butler action button for moving to "someday".

 I reckon using this ready-made template will save you at least an half-an-hour of your time just fiddling with Trello to get going.
 It'd also be a nice way of saying thanks if you found this article useful.